Introduction to market research

 - DIY market research

-- The wide availability of information and tools on the internet for collecting information from and about customers means many more businesses are using DIY research techniques - subscribing to companies like SurveyMonkey or simply working through the collected market intelligence that is available.
-Even small companies are able to carry out simple research surveys or to reach out to customers online, or even on paper, but some knowledge of the basics of samples and question design will help in avoiding common pitfalls.
+The wide availability of information and tools on the internet for collecting information from and about customers means many more businesses are using DIY research techniques - subscribing to companies like SurveyMonkey or simply working through the collected market intelligence that is available.

 - More...